-Borrowers who rehabilitate a defaulted federal education loan may regain some of the benefits that were lost when the borrower defaulted on the loan, such as eligibility for further Title IV federal student aid as well as the borrower’s remaining eligibility for loan deferments and forbearances.
+Borrowers who rehabilitate a defaulted federal education loan may regain some of the benefits that were lost when the borrower defaulted on the loan, such as eligibility for further federal student aid as well as the borrower’s remaining eligibility for loan deferments and forbearances.
 Rehabilitating a defaulted student loan can also remove the default from the borrower’s credit history.

 Rehabilitation involves making a number of consecutive, voluntary payments on the defaulted loan.
 The payments must satisfy the following criteria: